pennhanlee/tp/docs/DeveloperGuide.md

     * 1a1. bookmark returns an error message.

-    Use case resumes at step 1.
+    Use case ends.

  * 1b.
 The provided prefix is invalid.

     * 1b1. bookmark returns an error message.

-    Use case resumes at step 1.
+    Use case ends.

  * 1c.
 The provided value for note title and text is invalid.

     * 1c1. bookmark returns an error message.

-    Use case resumes at step 1.
+    Use case ends.

 **Use Case: UC10 - Deleting a note**